 We go into these two option in much great depth on their own individual dedicate pages, but here is a brief overview of the range

-- Both models, which are wall mounted only are available in an internal or external version ( particularly useful should space for locating your oil combination boiler be at a premium or impractical)
+- The smaller model,which is an internal wall mounted boiler only is only available in an internal version .
+The larger boiler is only available as an external mounted version ( particularly useful should space for locating your oil combination boiler be at a premium or impractical)

 - Both Oil Combi Boilers are what is termed as a “System Oil Boiler” – A system boiler is basically an standard boiler, which includes the pump and expansion tank that are built into the wall mounted condensing oil combi boiler which allows you to have a “sealed heating system”, The benefits of a ” sealed system” are that no feed and expansion tank is required in the loft or at high level ( another benefit is that these tanks were prone to freezing or bursting at the most inconvenient time , often cause major water damage or resulting in a failed heating system ), and that the oil heating installation is made a lot more tidier, easier, and simplifies servicing of the wall hung oil boiler, as everything is in one place , withing the boiler casing.

-- Domestic Hot Water performance – The smaller oil fired combi boiler will produce 12 Litres / minute , with a temperature rise of 50C , also known as a Delta T of 50C – Whilst the larger oil combination boiler will produce 14 Litres / minute , with a temperature rise of 50C
+- Domestic Hot Water performance – The smaller oil fired combi boiler will produce 10.5 Litres / minute , with a temperature rise of 35C , also known as a Delta T of 35C – Whilst the larger oil combination boiler will produce 14 Litres / minute , with a temperature rise of 50C

 Full technical details on our internal oil combi boilers can be found on it dedicated web page here